delphix/linux-pkg/README.md

 When building packages for an older version of the Delphix Appliance, the build image will need to be picked accordingly.
-We are currently using `bootstrap-18-04`, but this will not be the case anymore once we switch to a newer Ubuntu distribution.
+We are currently using `dlpx-internal-buildserver-develop`, but this will not be the case anymore once we switch to a newer Ubuntu distribution.

 ## Contributing